The 20 Best Familial Periodic Paralysis Doctors Near Me

 English

-Robert Griggs is a Neurologist in Rochester, NY.
+Robert Griggs is an Internal Medicine provider in Rochester, New York.
 Dr. Griggs is rated as a Distinguished provider by MediFind in the treatment of Familial Periodic Paralysis.
 His top areas of expertise are Duchenne Muscular Dystrophy, Becker Muscular Dystrophy, Familial Periodic Paralysis, and Hyperkalemic Periodic Paralysis.

 Languages Spoken: